-Have you been diagnosed with glaucoma, but are tired of having to constantly use your medicated eyedrops?
-Or perhaps you are tired of eye drop schedules and medication side effects, not to mention the cost.
+Have you been diagnosed with glaucoma, but are tired of having to constantly use your medicated eye drops?
+Or perhaps you are tired of eye drop schedules or side effects, the cost, or simply can’t remember to take your drops.
 If this sounds like you, you may be able to benefit from selective laser trabeculoplasty (SLT).
 Our skilled team of eye care professionals has the expert knowledge and experience to give you the amazing results you desire.

 Selective laser trabeculoplasty is a procedure performed in the office to reduce intraocular pressure in patients with glaucoma.
 On average, it can lower eye pressure by 20 to 30%.
 This treatment can be used alone or along with medicated eye drops.